Kentucky Mine Historic Park and Museum

 Kentucky Mine Stamp Mill Kentucky Mine Stamp Mill in Winter

-We are closed for the winter.
+We are open for the 2025 season.

 ~